ros-controls/ros2_control_demos/README.md

    forward_position_controller[forward_command_controller/ForwardCommandController] active
    ```

-3. Send command to the controller, either:
+3. Send a command to the controller, either:

    a.
 Manually using ros2 cli interface:
    ```